thoughtspot/cs_tools/docs/tools/git/README.md

 ??? warning "v2.0 API calls"

     The `git` tool uses the v2.0 API calls.
-These calls were introduced in v9.2.cl.
-Git calls were introduced in version 9.7.cl and are currently beta.
-If you are using an older version of ThoughtSpot, you will need to use the `scriptability` tool instead.
+Git calls were introduced in version 9.6.cl as beta and are fully released in 9.7.cl.

 These API endpoints allow you to create and manage configurations with GitHub and to commit and deploy changes to and from GitHub.
 These APIs are commonly used in environments where you want to develop content in one environment and